infraspecdev/infraspec.dev/content/blog/hive-to-unity-catalog-data-migration-databricks.md

 **Note:** The jobs in this migration were primarily batch-oriented, which allowed us to perform migrations during scheduled downtimes without impacting production workloads.

+### **Data Consistency and Rollback Strategy**

+To ensure data consistency and allow for a smooth rollback if needed, we followed these steps:

+- **User Preparation:** Before migration, we shared the new Unity Catalog table paths with users and asked them to prepare GitHub pull requests (PRs) for updating their jobs to refer to Unity Catalog.
+- **Migration Process:** Once the migration to Unity Catalog was successful, we merged the PRs, ensuring that jobs now referred to Unity Catalog tables.
+- **Rollback Option:** If the migration had failed, active jobs would have continued referring to the Hive tables, ensuring no disruption or data loss.

 ## **Results and Key Improvements**

+### **Enhanced Query Performance and Data Visibility**

+Post-migration, we observed significant improvements in query performance due to more efficient data organization and optimized access controls within Unity Catalog.
+Additionally, the enhanced visibility provided by Unity Catalog's lineage tracking allowed us to easily identify upstream and downstream tables, as well as access audit history.
+This improved visibility contributed to better management and faster troubleshooting of data workflows.

 ### **Data and Cost Efficiency Gains**